ry/tensorflow-resnet/README.md

 * ResNet is fully convolutional and the implementation should allow inputs to be any size.

 * Be able to train out of the box on CIFAR-10, 100, and ImageNet.
+(Implementation incomplete)

 ## Pretrained Model